MicrosoftDocs/microsoft-salescopilot-docs/articles/generate-meeting-summary.md

 1. [Start the recording and transcription](https://support.microsoft.com/office/record-a-meeting-in-teams-34dfbe7f-b07d-4a27-b4c6-de62f1348c24).

+    If your administrator has enabled the [auto recording capability](auto-record-meeting.md), the meeting is recorded automatically when the Copilot for Sales app is added to the meeting.

 When you start recording the meeting, [live transcription](https://support.microsoft.com/office/view-live-transcription-in-a-teams-meeting-dc1a8f23-2e20-4684-885e-2152e06a4a8b) also starts if your Teams admin has [allowed transcription](/microsoftteams/cloud-recording#turn-on-or-turn-off-recording-transcription).
 If the recording starts but transcription doesn't, ask your admin to turn on recording transcription.

 Transcription helps to make your meeting productive and inclusive for participants.
 By default, the transcript is available in English.
 You can change the transcript language to be the same as the language being spoken in the meeting.
 For details, see the **Change the transcript language** section in [View live transcription in a Teams meeting](https://support.microsoft.com/office/view-live-transcription-in-a-teams-meeting-dc1a8f23-2e20-4684-885e-2152e06a4a8b).

 > [!NOTE]
-> - The spoken language isn't detected automatically.
+> The spoken language isn't detected automatically.
 If the transcript language isn't same as the language spoken in the meeting, the generated transcript is unusable.
-> - If your administrator has enabled the [autorecording capability](auto-record-meeting.md), the meeting is recorded automatically when the Copilot for Sales app is added to the meeting.

 When you end the meeting, Copilot for Sales uses the recorded call and transcript to generate and summarize rich meeting insights.
 The meeting summary provides an overview of how the conversation went.
 It includes action items and relevant keywords, a breakdown of customer sentiments during the call, and more.
 For information about how to view the meeting summary, see [View sales related insights in Microsoft Teams meeting recap](view-meeting-summary-recap.md).